New Clients Email

 The Telephone Consumer Protection Act

-The Telephone Consumer Protection Act is vital legislation protecting consumers from abusive and fraudulent communications practices.
+The Telephone Consumer Protection Act (TCPA) is vital legislation protecting consumers from abusive and fraudulent communications practices.
 The law outlines strict guidelines on how and when businesses can communicate with current or potential clients.
 Initially enacted in 1991, the TCPA established rules for solicitors calling a residence and the penalties for violating those rules.

 Prior Express Written Consent (PEWC)